wsp-sag/gtfs-router/README.md

-This is still very much a work in progress.
-The Raptor engine works, and it will be improved over the next several days.

 # gtfs-router
 Collection of GTFS Pathbuilding Functions

+# DISCLAIMER
+This project is still a work in progress.
+The code has been tested on several GTFS feeds, but WSP USA makes no claims or warrants about the results of the algorithms contained in this repository.
+USE AT YOUR OWN RISK!

+# Examples
+The [examples](examples)  folder contains a sample setup to demonstrate how to use the router along with information about reporting results.

 ## Raptor
 The RAPTOR pathbuilder is based on [Round-Based Public Transit Routing](https://www.microsoft.com/en-us/research/wp-content/uploads/2012/01/raptor_alenex.pdf) algorithm developed by Daniel Delling, Thomas Pajor, and Renato F. Werneck at Microsoft Research Silicon Valley.